Questions To Ask When Choosing A New Vet

 Never had a pet and don’t know which to pick?
 Think about your personal preference when you see your doctor.
 Do you like to see the same doctor every time that knows your personally or do you enjoy the technology and speed of a large clinic?
 You’ll likely want the same for your pet.

-Once you’ve decided, you’ll be able to glean from the different pet hospitals websites whether or not they qualify as a small practices or a large one.
+Once you’ve decided, you’ll be able to glean from the different pet hospitals’ websites whether they qualify as a small practice or a large one.
 Also, quickly factor in location.
-Decide how far you’re willing to travel in order to see the vet.
+Decide how far you’re willing to travel to see the vet.
 Make a list of three or four that are the right size and distance for you and prepare to ask them the following questions.

 Do You Have Emergency Services?

-Hopefully you never have an emergency situation come up with your cat, but if it does, you’ll want to have a course of action.
-Ask your vet if they can see Mr. Kitty in the case of an emergency.
-More times than not, if the pet hospital is a 24-hour, they’ll be able to see your pet during an emergency.
+Hopefully, you never have a cat-related emergency, but if you do, you’ll want to have a clear course of action.
+Ask your vet if they can see your cat in the event of an emergency.
+More times than not, if the pet hospital is open 24 hours a day, they’ll be able to see your pet during an emergency.

 Will You Accept/Share My Cat’s Vaccination History?

-Depending on the age of your cat, your cat may have a vaccination history that you’ll want your new vet to be aware of.
-Most vets accept vaccination and medical histories from other pet hospitals, but you’ll want to ensure that this is the case.
+Depending on the age of your cat, your cat may have a vaccination history that you’ll want to share with your new vet.
+Most vets accept vaccination and medical histories from other pet hospitals, but you’ll want to make sure that’s the case.

-Also, you’ll want to make sure they are going to share your cat’s history if you eventually switch to a different provider.
-Whether you move or simply decide to change vets down the line, you’ll want your cat’s next vet to be up to speed on his/her medical history.
+Also, you’ll want to ensure that they’re going to share your cat’s history if you switch to a different provider.
+Whether you move or simply decide to change vets down the line, you’ll want your cat’s next vet to be up to speed on their medical history.

-The health of you cat is the priority, but cost will likely be a factor in your decision, especially if you don’t have pet insurance.
-Of course, every procedure and diagnosis will range in price, but you can get an idea of how much the standard check up is going to cost by asking the vet.
-If you’re torn between a couple of vets, price might be the differentiator for you.
+Of course, every procedure and diagnosis will range in price, but you can get an idea of how much the standard checkup is going to cost by asking the vet.
+If you’re torn between a couple of vets, price might be the differentiator.
 You’ll also want to ask the vet if they have payment plans for expensive, unforeseen procedures that your cat may need in the future.

 All animals are different when it comes to riding in the car and visiting the vet, but there are pets, especially cats, who dread the experience.
 Cats can experience anxiety when they’re introduced to new places, and if those new places are full of other, unknown animals, that anxiety can be a lot on your cat.